bitcoinwspectrum/mn_install/README.md

 - `masternode genkey`

--Record the output as you will need to proivd this at the end of VPS seetup.
+-Record the output as you will need to proivde this at the end of VPS setup.

 <p align="left">
   <img src="https://bitcoinwspectrum.com/wp-content/uploads/2018/08/genkey2.png" width="450"/>